 The first phase in the DUI detection process is called vehicle in motion stage.
-In this phase the officer observes the vehicle driving, determines whether or not to stop the vehicle, and observes the vehicle as it stops.
+In this phase, the officer observes the vehicle driving, determines whether or not to stop the vehicle, and observes the vehicle as it stops.
 In this phase, the officer is looking for erratic driving such as sudden swerving, running red lights, drifting over lane markers, or driving in the dark without headlights.

 The second phase in the DUI detection process is called the personal contact phase.
 The officer observes and interviews the driver face to face, determines whether to ask the driver to step from the vehicle, and observes the driver's exit and walk from the vehicle.
 In this phase, the officer is trying to detect alcohol or marijuana on the driver's breath.
 Also, the officer will look for other clues of impairment like stumbling, bloodshot eyes, slurred speech, or the odor of alcohol.

 The third phase in the DUI detection process is called the Pre Arrest Screening.
-In this phase the officer administers field sobriety exercises to determine whether there is probable cause to arrest the driver for DUI.
-In this phase, the officer is looking to see if the person has trouble paying attention to instructions, as well as whether or the person’s coordination appears to have been affected by alcohol or another substance.
+In this phase, the officer administers field sobriety exercises to determine whether there is probable cause to arrest the driver for DUI.
+In this phase, the officer is looking to see if the person has trouble paying attention to instructions, as well as whether or not the person's coordination appears to have been affected by alcohol or another substance.

 An experienced Tampa Florida DUI defense attorney can review a DUI investigation to determine whether or not any errors were committed that might unfairly prejudice the person accused of DUI.

 When Can Tampa Police or Hillsborough County Deputies Arrest for DUI?